RavenousLegs

 Lingdi (Fiddleheads) organic vegetable in higher Himalayas.
 Gypsies in the Himalayas

-A lot of monks live in Bir.
-There are institutes in Bir where kids are trained to Buddhist Monasticism.
+Many monks reside in Bir.
+There are institutes in Bir where children are trained in Buddhist Monasticism.

 The kid monks in Bir, Himachal Pradesh